Informfully/Challenges/newsimages25/images/README.md

 ## Overall Results

-Run ID refer to the ID shown above.
+Run ID refers to the ID shown above.
-The codebase for each team can be found in the "workflows" repository.
+The codebase for each team is available in the "workflows" repository.
-Scores below are the average rating for each image of a run submission (ratings are on a 5-point Likert scale).
+The scores below are the average ratings for each image in a run submission (ratings are on a 5-point Likert scale).
-The "evaluatio" folder contains scores for each single image.
+The "evaluation" folder contains scores for every single image.
-Entries are sorted by score (starting with the highest on the top).
+Entries are sorted by score (starting with the highest at the top).

 ### Scores Subtask 1